Long-Term Disability Insurance

 Unfortunately, if a disabling injury or illness occurs, these debts still have to be paid.
 This rider is beneficial if your maximum disability benefit falls short of your monthly expenses, or if you have a student loan payment more than the rider minimum to be paid within 10 to 15 years.

 Not all physicians need the student loan rider, especially if you have federal loans.
-Reviewing student loan protection riders in detail with a professional to help assess your individual need is recommended.
+It is recommended to review student loan protection riders with a professional to help assess your individual needs.

 Time to Purchase & Exclusions